Scourge of the Slave Lords: Publication history

 The A series of modules was created for tournament use at Gen Con XIII in 1980, as the AD&D Open Tournament.
-The first two modules, and the first part of the third module serves as the tournament's first round, while the second part of the third module was the semifinal and the fourth module was the final round.
-The modules were then expanded and published to facilitate campaign play; the original areas from the tournament are clearly marked on the maps and in the related text, and a scoring system is included for those interested in recreating the competition.
+The first two modules, and the first part of the third module served as the first round of the tournament, while the second part of the third module was the semifinal and the fourth module was the final round.
+The modules were then expanded and published for campaign play; the original locations used in the tournament are clearly marked on the maps and in the related text, and the modules include a scoring system for those interested in recreating the competition.
 Slave Pits of the Undercity, for example, contains both characters that had been tested in tournament play and a tournament scoring system.
 The first module was published in 1980, and the other three were published in 1981.

 The omnibus A1–4 supermodule was published in 1986 as a 128-page book with a sixteen-page map booklet and a cover by Jeff Easley, and was slightly revised for play by higher level characters in order for it to be used as a continuation adventure for campaigns beginning with supermodule T1–4 The Temple of Elemental Evil.
 The overall campaign could then be continued into the GDQ1–7 supermodule Queen of the Spiders.
 Design contributors to the revision (including the original module designers) were David Cook, Allen Hammack, Harold Johnson, Tom Moldvay, Lawrence Schick, and Edward Carmien.
 Cook did the revision, and editing was by Johnson, Jon Pickens, Brian Pitzer, Edward G. Sollers, Stephen D. Sullivan, and Steve Winter.

 In 2000, Wizards of the Coast released Slavers, a sequel adventure for 2nd edition AD&D rules.
 The sequel is also set in Greyhawk, and takes place ten years after the conclusion of the events in A1–4.

 In 2002, Kenzer and Company published a HackMaster module based on Scourge of the Slave Lords, named Smackdown the Slavers.